BoavistaLudwig/BoavistaLudwig/README.md

       (1) Product Management
       - Wordpress & Web  ⭐️⭐️⭐️⭐️
-        - I work with Wordpress for +10 years
+        - I work with Wordpress for +10 years and am fluent with Low/No-Code tools.
       - Mobile ⭐️⭐️
-        - I prepare for a personal React Native project
+        - I am currently in the process of preparing for a personal React Native project
-        - Onsite, Poland
       - Technical marketing ⭐️⭐️⭐️
-        - GA, GTM, Hotjar
+        - I implement & work with GA, GTM, Hotjar, etc ...
       - Project Management
-        - I come from project management, venture building and entrepreneurship background.
+        - I come from a project management, venture building and entrepreneurship background.
 Today, I only offer digital remote work.
-But, all of that experience pays into my solution finding.
+But, all of that prior experience pays into my digital work.

       (2) Design